- The average cost of car insurance for a 65-year-old driver in Washington, D.C., is $2,076 per year for a full coverage policy.

 Cheapest car insurance companies for seniors in Washington, D.C.

-Below are the cheapest, full-coverage car insurance rates in Washington, D.C., for drivers at various ages:
+Find the cheapest full coverage car insurance rates in Washington, D.C., for drivers of different ages below.

 Compare cheap car insurance quotes for senior drivers in Washington, D.C.